MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/xcuitest/upload-extension.md

 ### Cocoapods

-If you are not already using CocoaPods, we recommend you use Carthage or manually linking the framework.
+If you aren't already using CocoaPods, we recommend you use Carthage or manually linking the framework.

 Update your `Podfile` in your Xcode project folder with the following: